 (brass, harp, hymnplaying, percussion, piano, strings, voice, woodwind)

 Access and Technology Fee—Online Learning

-This $170 fee ($85 for audited courses) provides technology services to online‐learning students including corresponding hardware, infrastructure, and support; individual on‐campus email accounts, access to Eagle’s Nest, and course delivery.
-In addition, it provides services such as access to online databases, general course administration costs, and the cost of online proctoring.
+This $170 fee ($85 for audited courses) covers technology services for online‐learning students including corresponding hardware, infrastructure, and support and course delivery.
+In addition, it covers services such as general course administration costs and the cost of online proctoring.